 Group leader, Safety of gene therapy and insertional mutagenesis Unit

 Dr. Eugenio Montini started his scientific career in 1995 in the field of human molecular and medical genetics at the Telethon Institute of Genetics and Medicine (TIGEM, Milan, Italy).
-Later worked as postdoctoral fellow in the laboratory of Dr. Markus Grompe (Oregon Health Science University, Portland, USA) in the field of liver gene therapy and liver regeneration and characterized the therapeutic potential and the genomic integration events of Sleeping Beauty transposons and showed for the first time that adeno associated vectors integrate in the genome of hepatocytes in vivo.
-In Dec 2003 joined Luigi Naldini’s laboratory at the San Raffaele Telethon Institute for Gene Therapy (SR-Tiget, Milan, Italy) to investigate the oncogenic potential of self-inactivating Lentiviral Vector (SIN-LV) integration in vivo and identify the factors that modulate the genotoxicity of integrating vectors in general.
+Later he worked as postdoctoral fellow in the laboratory of Dr. Markus Grompe (Oregon Health Science University, Portland, USA) in the field of liver gene therapy and liver regeneration and characterized the therapeutic potential and the genomic integration events of Sleeping Beauty transposons and showed for the first time that adeno associated vectors integrate in the genome of hepatocytes in vivo.
+In December 2003, he joined Luigi Naldini’s laboratory at the San Raffaele Telethon Institute for Gene Therapy (SR-Tiget, Milan, Italy) to investigate the oncogenic potential of self-inactivating Lentiviral Vector (SIN-LV) integration in vivo and to identify the factors that modulate the genotoxicity of integrating vectors in general.